wp-plugins/wpbook/README.txt

    no trailing slash.
 Remember it.

    Set the application type to "website"

-   Set the sidenav url to your canvas url

    Set the application to use an iFrame, not fbml, and to "resizable" (Using iFrames lets you use javascript, objects, and other tags
     not allowed in FBML inside blog posts)

-4. Login to Wordpress Admin and activate the plugin
+3. Login to Wordpress Admin and activate the plugin

-5. Using the WPBook menu, (located under the options tag, "WPBook") fill in the appropriate information including Facebook application secret and API keys, as well as your application canvas url.
+4. Using the WPBook menu, (located under the options tag, "WPBook") fill in the appropriate information including Facebook application secret and API keys, as well as your application canvas url.